Terms of Service

 We reserve the right at any time to change the terms, conditions, and notices under which the Services are offered, including but not limited to these Terms of Service.
 We will post such changes online.
 We recommend that you periodically review the Terms of Service on our website to stay informed of any updates.

 Overview of our Services

 MIT Technology Review operates a range of Internet-based sites and browser-based user experiences, including, without limitation, technologyreview.com, mitef.org, our RSS feeds, our newsletters, and our application programming interfaces (APIs).

 Digital Subscription Services and Products

 The term "digital product" refers to paid digital products available from MIT Technology Review, including MIT Technology Review digital subscriptions.

 We may offer software applications to help you gain access to our Services.
 In such circumstances, we grant you a personal, non-exclusive, non-transferable, limited license to install such software applications solely on the devices you will use to access the Services.
-You agree that we may provide you from time to time with automatic upgrades of these applications, which you will accept for installation.
+You agree that we may provide you from time to time with automatic upgrades of these applications, which you may download for installation.
 Please note that certain retail application stores that offer our applications may have separate sales terms that will be binding on you if you elect to download our applications from such merchants.
-Your use of the software must comply with all applicable import and export control laws and regulations of the United States and other countries.
+Your use of the software applications must be authorized and must comply with all applicable import and export control laws and regulations of the United States and other countries.